Rock 'n' Roll Express: New Japan Pro-Wrestling (2019–2020)

-On September 28, 2019, the Rock 'n' Roll Express made their New Japan Pro-Wrestling (NJPW) debut at Fighting Spirit Unleashed (2019) in New York City, New York.
+On September 28, 2019, the Rock 'n' Roll Express made their New Japan Pro-Wrestling (NJPW) debut at Fighting Spirit Unleashed (2019) in New York City.
 They teamed with Hiroshi Tanahashi and defeated Los Ingobernables de Japón (Bushi, Shingo Takagi, and Tetsuya Naito), it was also referee Tiger Hattori's final match in the United States.
-On September 29, at Fighting Spirit Unleashed in Philadelphia, Pennsylvania, they teamed with Tanahashi and Chaos (Hirooki Goto, Tomohiro Ishii, and Yoshi-Hashi) in a twelve-man tag team elimination match versus Bullet Club (Jay White, Kenta, Tama Tonga, Tanga Loa, Chase Owens, and Gedo).
+On September 29, at Fighting Spirit Unleashed in Philadelphia, they teamed with Tanahashi and Chaos (Hirooki Goto, Tomohiro Ishii, and Yoshi-Hashi) in a twelve-man tag team elimination match versus Bullet Club (Jay White, Kenta, Tama Tonga, Tanga Loa, Chase Owens, and Gedo).

 All Elite Wrestling (2019–present)

 The Rock 'n' Roll Express made their All Elite Wrestling (AEW) appearance on the October 30, 2019 episode of Dynamite to crown the inaugural AEW World Tag Team Champions, but were ambushed by Proud n Powerful (Santana and Ortiz).
 At AEW Full Gear, the two participated in the aftermath of the opening tag team match between The Young Bucks and Proud n Powerful, where Morton executed a Canadian Destroyer on Santana followed up by a suicide dive onto Sammy Guevara and Ortiz.

-On the August 12 episode of Dynamite, The Rock 'n' Roll Express were involved in a segment with FTR and Arn Anderson and Tully Blanchard to celebrate Tag Team Appreciation Night.
+On the August 12 episode of Dynamite, the Rock 'n' Roll Express were involved in a segment with FTR and Arn Anderson and Tully Blanchard to celebrate Tag Team Appreciation Night.
 However, after a scuffle between Tully Blanchard and Ricky Morton, FTR would attack The Rock 'n' Roll Express.

+On the January 4, 2025 episode of AEW Collision, the Rock 'n' Roll Express made an appearance where they were ultimately kidnapped by Jon Moxley and the Death Riders.
+On the January 22, 2025 episode of Dynamite, the Rock 'n' Roll Express would again be kidnapped and attacked by Moxley and the Death Riders.

+On the April 23, 2025 episode of Dynamite, the Rock 'n' Roll Express would be involved in a new angle which saw them getting attacked by FTR.